 Then sometime last week a switch took place in my craving motherboard and all my childhood dreams of eating cookies for breakfast came true.

-After one of those recipe search sessions that takes almost as long as the baking process I finally came across a gingerbread biscotti recipe from Jessie's Kitchen Chronicles.
+After recipe hunting for longer than I care to admit, I finally came across a gingerbread biscotti recipe from Jessie's Kitchen Chronicles.

 1/2 c butter (1 stick)

 1/2 c sugar

 1 tbsp ground ginger

 3/4 c chocolate chips

 -In a medium bowl combine the butter, sugars, and spices